 Day 1 - (Lunch / Dinner)

-You’re on your way to the remote outback of Central Australia with its red soil, ancient geology and ghost gums.
-Australian pioneers originally used camels for transport and cartage and you now have the opportunity to check out the view from atop at the Outback Camel Farm at Stuarts Well (own expense).
-Shortly after we turn off the Stuart Highway we stop at Mount Ebenezer to check out the Aboriginal art and craft on display.
+Start your Red Centre tour in the remote outback of Central Australia with its red soil, ancient geology and ghost gums.
+Australian pioneers originally used camels for transport and cartage and you now have the opportunity to check out the view from atop a camel at the Outback Camel Farm at Stuarts Well (own expense).
+Shortly after we turn off the Stuart Highway and stop at Mount Ebenezer to check out the Aboriginal art and craft on display.
 The first monolith you will see is Mount Connor (Atila), an imposing mesa located on a flat salt pan – not to be confused with Uluru which is some 100km further along the track.

-After we arrive at the Uluru – Kata Tjuta National Park your guide will take you on an interpretive base walk of Uluru and those choosing to climb will have the opportunity to do so, weather permitting.
+Travel to Uluru – Kata Tjuta National Park where your tour guide will take you on an interpretive base walk of Uluru and those choosing to climb will have the opportunity to do so, weather permitting.
 (Note: Uluru is a sacred site and Anangu, the indigenous custodians, respectfully

 ask visitors not to climb it).
-The Cultural Centre is impressive and well worth a visit before watching the ever changing colours of Uluru at sunset.
-After dinner cooked over the open fire, some campfire stories and star gazing at our private campsite, it’s time for a good night’s rest for another active day tomorrow.
+The Cultural Centre is impressive and well worth a visit before we watch the ever changing colours of a spectacular Uluru sunset.
+After dinner cooked over the open fire, some campfire stories and star gazing at our private campsite, it’s time for a good night’s rest for another active Outback tour day tomorrow.

 Day 2 - (Breakfast / Lunch / Dinner)

-Your guide will wake you bright and early to experience a mesmerising Uluru sunrise which can be viewed close-by our campsite, early mornings being such a magical time in the desert.
-Then it’s a short drive to Kata Tjuta (the Olgas), an Aboriginal word for “many heads”, to explore its domes of which there are 36 in total.
+Wake early to experience a mesmerising Uluru sunrise which can be viewed close-by our campsite - early mornings are such a magical time in the Australian desert.
+Then, travel to Kata Tjuta (the Olgas), an Aboriginal word for “many heads”, to explore its domes of which there are 36 in total.
 Pull on your hiking boots and take the Valley of the Winds walk through creek beds, domes and beautiful wilderness.
 After lunch, it’s farewell to Uluru – Kata Tjuta National Park as we travel to Kings Creek Station where we camp for the night.
 Our campsite really is ‘wayoutback’, set in a private location on this working cattle station.
 Spending a night on a working cattle station is a true Outback travel experience you won’t forget in a hurry.

 Day 3 - (Breakfast / Lunch)

-This morning we enter the Watarrka (Kings Canyon) National Park, home of a mighty chasm with sheer red rock faces which soar over 100 metres above lush palm forests.
+Travel to the Watarrka (Kings Canyon) National Park, home of a mighty chasm with sheer red rock faces which soar over 100 metres above lush palm forests.
 The rim of Kings Canyon is a 6km round trip walk and you will visit the Amphitheatre, Lost City and tranquil Garden of Eden.
-After our final meal together we begin our journey back to Alice Springs arriving in the late afternoon.
-Two nights dorm or Budget ensuite (Twin/Single) accommodation in Alice Springs is included (dinner is at own expense).
+After a meal together, we travel back to Alice Springs, arriving in the late afternoon.
+Two nights dorm or budget ensuite (twin/single) accommodation in Alice Springs is included, although dinner is at your own expense.

-A day at leisure to either relax or explore the Red Centre township of Alice Springs.
+A day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
-Dorm or Budget ensuite (Twin/Single) accommodation in Alice Springs is included.
+Dorm or budget ensuite (twin/single) accommodation in Alice Springs is included.
 With some adventurous Top End travel experiences on the horizon, why not use this rest day to relax and regroup before the rest of this Outback tour begins?

 Day 5 - (Lunch / Dinner)